solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Derivative Basics`
-> Simply saying, it's just the SLOPE of a POINT of a graph (line or curves or anything).
+> Simply saying, it's just the SLOPE of ONE POINT of a graph (line or curves or anything).

+A Derivative, is the `Instantaneous Rate of Change`, which's related to the `tangent line` of a point, instead of a secant line to calculate the Average rate of change.

 “Derivatives are the result of performing a differentiation process upon a function or an expression. ”